gitlabhq/gitlabhq/doc/ci/environments.md

 - Built.
 - Deployed as a Review App.
 - Deployed to a staging server once the merge request is merged.
-- Finally, manually deployed to the production server.
+- Finally, able to be manually deployed to the production server.

 The following combines the previous configuration examples, including: